lhinderberger/prog1-beleg/README.md

 to execute the program.
 To execute all tests, run `make test` instead of `./pb-frontend`.
 You should see an evaluation of all test cases returned to you.

+To build the LaTeX documentation found in `/doc`, change your directory to `/doc` and run latexmk -pdf dokumentation (you need a complete LaTeX distribution installed).
+You should have also received the documentation in PDF format via Email.